rohandhruva/apollo-kotlin-normalized-cache/README.md

 ## ⚠️ Disclaimer

+During the alpha phase, the API is still subject to change, although we will try to make changes in non-breaking ways.

-This version is not yet stable and is subject to change.
-It is recommended to experiment with it in non-critical projects/modules, or behind a feature flag.
+For now it is recommended to experiment with this library in non-critical projects/modules, or behind a feature flag.

-In particular,

-- there are no guarantees about the format of the cached data, so you should assume that it may be lost when upgrading
-- performance and size may not be optimal